openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/CPU.md

 @endsphinxtabset

-See [Multi-device execution page](../multi_device.md) for more details.
+For more details, see the [Multi-device execution page](../multi_device.md).

-### Multi-stream execution
+### Multi-stream Execution
 If either `ov::num_streams(n_streams)` with `n_streams > 1` or `ov::hint::performance_mode(ov::hint::PerformanceMode::THROUGHPUT)` property is set for CPU plugin,
 then multiple streams are created for the model.
-In case of CPU plugin each stream has its own host thread which means that incoming infer requests can be processed simultaneously.
+In case of CPU plugin, each stream has its own host thread, which means that incoming infer requests can be processed simultaneously.
 Each stream is pinned to its own group of physical cores with respect to NUMA nodes physical memory usage to minimize overhead on data transfer between NUMA nodes.

-See [optimization guide](@ref openvino_docs_deployment_optimization_guide_dldt_optimization_guide) for more details.
+For more details, see the [optimization guide](@ref openvino_docs_deployment_optimization_guide_dldt_optimization_guide).

 > **NOTE**: When it comes to latency, one needs to keep in mind that running only one stream on multi-socket platform may introduce additional overheads on data transfer between NUMA nodes.
-> In that case it is better to use ov::hint::PerformanceMode::LATENCY performance hint (please see [performance hints overview](@ref openvino_docs_OV_UG_Performance_Hints) for details).
+> In that case it is better to use the `ov::hint::PerformanceMode::LATENCY` performance hint.
+For more details see the [performance hints overview](@ref openvino_docs_OV_UG_Performance_Hints).

-### Dynamic shapes
+### Dynamic Shapes
 CPU plugin provides full functional support for models with dynamic shapes in terms of the opset coverage.

 > **NOTE**: CPU plugin does not support tensors with dynamically changing rank.
 In case of an attempt to infer a model with such tensors, an exception will be thrown.

-Dynamic shapes support introduce some additional overheads on memory management and may limit internal runtime optimizations.
+Dynamic shapes support introduces some additional overheads on memory management and may limit internal runtime optimizations.
-The more degrees of freedom we have, the more difficult it is to achieve the best performance.
+The more degrees of freedom you have, the more difficult it is to achieve the best performance.
-The most flexible configuration is the fully undefined shape, when we do not apply any constraints to the shape dimensions, which is the most convenient approach.
+The most flexible configuration is the fully undefined shape, when you do not apply any constraints to the shape dimensions, which is the most convenient approach.
-But reducing the level of uncertainty will bring performance gains.
+However, reducing the level of uncertainty will bring performance gains.
-We can reduce memory consumption through memory reuse, and as a result achieve better cache locality, which in its turn leads to better inference performance, if we explicitly set dynamic shapes with defined upper bounds.
+You can reduce memory consumption through memory reuse, and as a result achieve better cache locality, which in its turn leads to better inference performance, if you explicitly set dynamic shapes with defined upper bounds.

 @sphinxtabset